JustinBurg/triton_server/Object_Detection_Example/README.md

 Download the Dense Convolutional Network (DenseNet) model, based on an ONNX Runtime backend.\
 ONNX Runtime has the capability to train existing models through its optimized backend.

+This assumes that this is running on an GPU EC2 Instance on AWS and python and pip are installed.

 To set up your object detection service, do the following:\
-A. Create a repository structure compatible with the Triton container you subscribed to in Step 1.
+A. Create a repository structure compatible with the Triton container.
 To do this, in the EC2 instance’s terminal window, run the following command:\
 `mkdir -p model_repository/densenet_onnx/1`

 B. To download the DenseNet model, run the following command:\